 The classes will be run as a combination of lectures, discussions, and class presentations/debates.
 Students will have to write three policy papers or memos and do a class presentation.

 Students are expected to complete the papers/memos and fulfill the class requirements on the assigned dates.
 Extensions will be granted only for medical reasons.
 Students should present a note from the attending physician.
 Class attendance is required: Students who do not attend class will have their grade substantially reduced.
 Grade reduction will proceed as follows:

-2-3 unexcused absences= one-point reduction i. e. from A to B 4-5 unexcused absences=two points reduction i. e. from A to C Over 6 unexcused absences=the student will fail the class If you have a medical or personal reason for missing class, please make sure to email the instructor before class.
-Grading Policy Memos: 3 memos 25% each= 75% of the grade Group Presentation=25% Policy Memos: Students will have to write three policy memos.
+- 2-3 unexcused absences= one-point reduction i.e. from A to B - 4-5 unexcused absences=two points reduction i.e. from A to C Over 6 unexcused absences=the student will fail the class If you have a medical or personal reason for missing class, please make sure to email the instructor before class.
+Grading Policy Memos: 2 memos: 66 % of the grade Group Presentation= 34% of the grade Policy Memos: Students will have to write two policy memos.
 Guidelines and topics for the policy papers will be distributed on the assigned dates.
 Students will have between 10-12 days to complete the assignment.
 Dates are listed below.
 All assignments should be submitted via Canvas.
-Memo's due dates: Memo 1: Topic and guidelines distributed on February 24.
-Memo due: March 7 before 10:00 PM Memo 2: Topic and guidelines distributed on March 24.
-Memo due April 4 before 10:00 PM Memo 3: Topic and guidelines distributed April 28.
-Memo due: May 9 before 10:00 PM Memo Grading Criteria Problem Impact on the grade Grammar and spelling: minor problems minus half grade point Major problems minus one point Missing sections: a) Abstract and/ or conclusions: minus half point each b) Missing one of the content sections: minus one point c) Failing to analyze the problem: minus one point Recommendations: No recommendations minus one point Good idea for a recommendation, but poor development or implementation: minus half point per recommendation Citations: Depending on the seriousness of the problem: minus one point to failing grade Debate/Presentations Presentation Guidelines: Please read these guidelines carefully.
+Optional: 2 pp. Paper: Students who wish to improve their grade can write an optional 2 pages paper.
+The instructor will provide the paper topic and guidelines.
+The paper needs to be submitted no later than Aug 9.
+Memo's due dates:

+Memo 1: Topic and guidelines distributed June 23.

+Memo due July 6 Memo 2: Topic and guidelines distributed July 21.

+Memo due Aug 3rd

+Memo Grading Criteria

+Problem

+Grammar and spelling: minor problems

+Major problems

+Major problems

+Minus one point

+Missing sections:

+a) Abstract and/ or conclusions:

+b) Missing one of the content sections:

+c) Failing to analyze the problem:

+minus half point each minus one point minus one point

+Recommendations:

+No recommendations minus one point

+Good idea for a recommendation,

+but poor development or implementation: minus half point per recommendation

+Citations:

+Depending on the seriousness of the problem: minus one point to failing grade

+Debate/Presentations

+Presentation Guidelines: Please read these guidelines carefully.